 Back in 1984, the Coen brothers demonstrated their supreme capability to do serious crime noirs when they gave us Blood Simple.
 Three years later, with Raising Arizona, they showed everyone that they were just as adept at cinematic comedy.

-However, their mission to start a family becomes more and more complicated as several different parties become involved.
+However, after a local wealthy man births quintuplets, Hi and Edwina decide to steal one of those babies to raise as their own.
+Of course, their mission to start a family grows more and more complicated as several different parties become involved.

 2. Airplane!
 (1980)